webcodecare/bitcoin_trading/DEVELOPMENT_SETUP.md

 # Local Development Setup Guide

-This guide explains how to run the CryptoStrategy Pro platform locally using the separated frontend and backend architecture.
+This guide explains how to run the Bitcoin Trading platform locally using the separated frontend and backend architecture.

 ## Prerequisites